enor2017/COMP3021-PA3/README.md

 # COMP3021 PA3: Inertia Java FX Game - Multiplayer Extension

-In PA3, your tasks are basically to extend the implement to support multiple players.
+In PA3, your tasks are basically to extend the implementation to support multiple players.
 The information provided in PA1 and PA2 will not be repeated in this README.
 You may check out [PA1](https://github.com/CastleLab/COMP3021-2021Fall-PA1-Student-Version) and [PA2](https://github.com/CastleLab/COMP3021-2021Fall-PA2-Student-Version) if you want to revisit that.